 Fact checked Before we hit “publish,” our science team needs to be 100% satisfied that we’re giving solid advice based on high-quality, reliable, scientifically-sound research.

-The one meal a day (OMAD) diet is a type of time-restricted eating intermittent fasting protocol that involves — you guessed it — eating just one meal a day and fasting for the rest of the time.
+The “one meal a day” (OMAD) diet is a type of time-restricted eating intermittent fasting schedule that involves — you guessed it — eating just one meal a day and fasting the rest of the time.
 Whether you choose to eat breakfast, lunch, or dinner, the process is the same: eat all the nutrients you need for the day in one meal and fast for the next ~23 hours.

 Salmon meets spinach in a one-meal wonder!
 Welcome to the OMAD diet; no matter the time of day, make that single meal a symphony of nutrients and flavor.